Mined Semantic Analysis: A New Concept Space Model for Semantic Representation of Textual Data: Introduction

 \section{Introduction}

-For decades semantic analysis of textual content has gained enormous attention within the Natural Language Processing ({\it NLP}) community as a means for automating language understanding.
-To this end, evaluating lexical semantic similarity/relatedness has attracted many researchers as an enabler mechanism for many text understanding tasks.
-Semantic relatedness is a knowledge intensive task as it requires huge amount of world knowledge to accomplish its goal \cite{hassan2011semantic}.
+Semantic representation of textual content has gained enormous attention within the Natural Language Processing (NLP) community as a means for automating Natural Language Understanding (NLU).
+To this end, several semantic representation paradigms have evolved over decades of research in NLP in order to overcome some of the inherent linguistic and computational limitations of the traditional Bag of Words (BoW) model.

+One of the most prominent research areas in NLU is the distributional semantics models.
+These models are inspired by the distributional hypothesis \cite{harris1954distributional} which emphasizes the idea that similar words tend to appear in similar contexts and thus have similar contextual distributions.
+Therefore the meaning of words can be determined by analyzing the statistical patterns of word usage in various contexts.

+Another active line of research is concerned with explicit semantic representations of text as a Bag of Concepts (BoC) through text conceptualization.
+Such methods focus on the global contexts of terms (i.e., documents in which they appeared), or their properties in existing KBs in order to figure out their meanings.
+Text conceptualization is motivated by the idea that humans understand languages through multi-step cognitive processes which involves building rich models of the world and making multilevel generalizations from the input text \cite{understanding-short-texts}.
+One way of automating such generalizations is through text conceptualization; either by extracting basic level concepts from the input text using concept KBs \cite{kim2013context,song2015open}, or mapping the whole input into a concept space that captures its semantics as in ESA \cite{gabrilovich2007computing}.

+Measuring the semantic similarity/relatedness between text structures (words, phrases, and documents) has been the standard evaluation task for almost all proposed semantic representation models.
 Although semantic similarity and relatedness are often used interchangeably in the literature, they do not represent the same task \cite{budanitsky2006evaluating}.
 Evaluating genuine similarity is, and should be, concerned with measuring the similarity or resemblance in meanings and hence focuses on the synonymy relations (e.g., \textit{smart},\textit{intelligent}).
-Relatedness, on the other hand, is more general and covers broader scope as it focuses on other relations such as antonymy (\textit{old},\textit{new}), hypernymy (\textit{cock},\textit{bird}), and other functional associations (\textit{money},\textit{bank}).
+Relatedness, on the other hand, is more general and covers broader scope as it focuses on other relations such as antonymy (\textit{old},\textit{new}), hypernymy (\textit{red},\textit{color}), and other functional associations (\textit{money},\textit{bank}).